lg2de/SimpleAccounting/README.md

 * Support for split booking entries, either on credit or debit side
 * Import of booking entries from your bank account using CSV files incl. semi-automatic assignment of offsetting accounts
 * Printable reports for full journal, account journal, accounts and balances, and annual financial statements
-* Semi automatic update of the application
+* Semi-automatic update of the application

 Some screenshots for first impression: